-These are calories our body burns via exercise we do intentionally.
+These are the calories our bodies burn via exercise, an activity that we do intentionally.
 It’s a well-established fact that exercise burns more calories.
-Doing any form of exercise, be it Zumba, cycling, or running not only help in weight reduction, but it also helps in maintaining weight too.
+Doing any form of exercise, be it Zumba, cycling, or running not only helps in weight reduction, but it also helps in maintaining weight too.

 NON-EXERCISE ACTIVITY THERMOGENESIS

 It’s the energy that’s expended by our body to go about our daily lives, apart from sleeping, eating, and exercising.
-It involves activities like walking, climbing stairs, cleaning, etc. Incorporating activity into daily life can be an easy way to burn some more calories.
-These include activities such as, getting off a stop earlier on the bus or doing the dishes by hand rather than the dishwasher or gardening.
+It involves activities like walking, climbing stairs, cleaning, etc. Incorporating activities into daily life can be an easy way to burn some more calories.
+These can be activities such as, getting off a stop earlier on the bus or doing the dishes by hand rather than using the dishwasher or gardening.

 These 4 components (BMR+TEF+EAT+NEAT) together make up our Total Daily Energy Expenditure (TDEE).
-Our TDEE compared to what we eat determines whether calories in equals to calories out making our weight stay the same, increase or reduce.
+Our TDEE compared to what we eat determines whether ‘calories in’ equals ‘calories out’ making our weight stay the same, increase or reduce.
 You may not be able to control your BMR or TEF but you can control your EAT, NEAT and of course, the calories you consume too.